SShak/xmonad/README.md

 - picom

 Steps to install:
-- In the terminal type: sudo pacman -S xmonad xmonad-contribs xmobar dmenu (xmobar is optional, but it's nice)
+- In the terminal type: sudo pacman -S xmonad xmonad-contrib xmobar dmenu (xmobar is optional, but it's nice)
 - Take the xmonad.hs file and put into your .config/xmonad folder (if you don't have one, then make one)
 - .xmobarrc should be placed in your ~ directory.
 This is where you should find directories such as .config and Desktop.